What does ‘SaaS’ stand for?

 2. B2C SaaS

-have limited personal budgets compared to companies
+- Individuals have limited personal budgets compared to companies.

-happens through virality, app stores, and word-of-mouth
+- Growth happens through virality, app stores, and word-of-mouth.

 Music Streaming - Spotify, Apple Music